Nicotine Overdose: Symptoms, Treatment, And Risk Of Death

-Nicotine overdose occurs when you consume too much of it within a short period of time.
+Nicotine overdose occurs when an individual consumes too much of it within a short period of time.

-You are not likely to overdose on it just by smoking.
-However, they have reported some cases of overdose in kids who accidentally ate it.
+Adults are not likely to overdose on it just by smoking.
+However, there have been reported some cases of overdose in kids who accidentally ate it.
 Even a small amount can cause lots of problems.

 Factors That Affect The Severity Of Nicotine Overdose